The Sanctuary for Senior Dogs | home

 If you really cannot keep your older dog, try a listing on PetFinder.com, an ad in your local newspaper, and flyers in your vet clinic, grooomer, pet supplies store, or anyplace animal lovers might gather.

 If you use these placement tools, however, please screen your potential adopters carefully.
 The life and safety of your dog may depend on it.
 Unscrupulous people may pose as caring individuals only to later sell your dog to research or to a fighting ring.
 Some of them pose as loving families, bringing young children along to meet the dog.
-Please use caution in dealing with people you do not know.
+Please use caution in dealing with people you do not know; they are not always what they seem.

 We suggest the following steps to help find the right home for your companion animal: